 - The information contained in the figure should not be repeated in its entirety, however reference to the figure must be referred in the text.

-- Figure Captions and Legends should appear on a separate page after the References and Tables, with or without Figures.
+- Figure Captions and Legends should appear on a separate page after the References and Tables, without Figures.
 Figure Captions must be written in sentence case at this part of the manuscript (e.g., Macroscopic appearance of the samples.)

 Randomized controlled trials (RCTs)

 RCTs must be reported in accordance with the CONSORT statement, summarized as follows: